relessawy/dm_lab_instructions/README.md

 2. How can you expose your decisions as a service;
 3. How to use your automated decisions and rules.

 In previous labs we have defined the Business Object Model and the rules and decisions that operate on the model.
-If you've completed the labs in the previous steps, you can use your existing project.

-NOTE: _If you'd prefer to start off fresh you can delete your `ccd-project` project and re-import it using this URL: [https://github.com/RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-labs-step-3.git](https://github.com/RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-labs-step-3.git)._

 Let's start by having an overview of assets versioning with Business Central.